 - Foreign transaction fees.
 Most credit cards apply a charge for transactions made overseas or with an international retailer online, usually 2% to 3.5% of the total transaction.
 Make sure you consider this fee before choosing a card – especially for any rewards card that offers more points for foreign transactions.

 - Balance transfer rates.
 Some balance transfer credit cards might also come with rewards.
-These cards allow you to move an existing debt to the new card and pay a low introductory interest rate on the balance.
-Usually, you won’t earn points for the balance that you transfer, and any new purchases will be charged interest at the purchase rate from the time the transaction is made.
+These cards allow you to move existing debt to the new card and pay a low introductory interest rate on the balance.
+Usually, you won’t earn points for the balance that you transfer and any new purchases are charged interest at the purchase rate from the time the transaction is made.
 If you have credit card debt, it may be better to focus on paying it off completely before considering a rewards card.

 - Cash advance rates.
-If you use a rewards credit card for a cash advance transaction, such as getting money from an ATM, you will be charged interest at the cash advance rate.
+If you use a rewards credit card for a cash advance transaction, such as getting money from an ATM, you are charged interest at the cash advance rate.
 Cash advances usually don’t earn reward points either.

 - Other fees.
-Rewards credit cards may come with a range of other fees, such as late payment and overlimit charges.
-Make sure you check these costs and factor them into your comparison so that you can choose a card that is affordable for you.
+Rewards credit cards may come with a range of other fees, such as late payment and over-limit charges.
+Ensure you check these costs and factor them into your comparison when choosing an affordable card for you.

-Rewards credit cards often come with a variety of additional features that can add value to the account you choose.
+Rewards credit cards often come with various additional features that can add value to the account you choose.
 Popular perks include:

 - International travel insurance